 CRICKET BALLS.
 The home club shall supply one ball in reasonable condition for each match until the County Final for which 2 new balls will be supplied by ECB.

-The MCA Chairmans Under 17 Cup Final will be played at Wembley CC on Sunday 12th August 2018 commencing at 1.30pm.
+The MJCA Chairmans Under 17 Cup Final will be played at Wembley CC on Sunday 8th August 2021 commencing at 1.30pm.
 Match format to be Under 17 is 40 overs per team.

-The MCA County League Championship Under 17 semi-finals and final will be played at NPL Cricket Club on Monday 27th August 2018 commencing at 10.00am.
+The MJCA County League Championship Under 17 semi-finals and final will be played at NPL Cricket Club on Monday 30th August 2021 commencing at 10.00am.
 Match format to be – both semi-finals and final – 20 overs per team.